nepi-engine/nepi-bot/docs/kafka-install.md

 # Kafka Installation Procedure

-This provides a procedure for installing Apache Kafka on an Ubuntu Linux EC2 instance.
+This provides a procedure for installing Apache Kafka on an Amazon Linux EC2 instance.

 ### Install Java 8